Visual Novel Only

 - Despite undoing their friendship, it turns out that the d-mail worked.

 - Around 3/4 of the way through the series, Okabe finally explains to someone (Kurisu) the hell he's going through.
 She comforts him and promises to keep Mayuri safe at the convention they're going to.
 A few minutes later in the episode, he gets a call from a sobbing and nearly incoherent Kurisu, and just hangs up without saying a word, knowing from his countless repetitions that trying to change that future was futile.
 He notes the time and starts the day over once again.

-- How about a few episodes later when Okabe realizes that to save Mayuri, he has to undo the D-mail that prevented Kurisu from dying?
+- A few episodes later, Okabe realizes that to save Mayuri, he has to undo the D-mail that prevented Kurisu from dying.
 He spends the next couple of episodes (and a few more time loops where Mayuri dies) trying to Take a Third Option - and ultimately failing.
-The ultimate Tear Jerker comes when, having during this spilled the entire story to Kurisu herself, the two of them conclude that the only way to save Mayuri is to delete the D-mail; before contacting Daru to crack SERN's database and do just that, Okabe finally confess that he loves Kurisu, who responds by kissing him.
+The ultimate Tear Jerker comes when, having spilled the entire story to Kurisu herself, the two of them conclude that the only way to save Mayuri is to delete the D-mail; before contacting Daru to crack SERN's database and do just that, Okabe finally confess that he loves Kurisu, who responds by kissing him.
 Kurisu then apparently leaves on the train so as to avoid having to say goodbye to any of the others... only to run back to the lab and confess that she loves Okabe in return just as they are deleting the D-mail.
 Manly Tears all round.

 - It's even worse since she was interrupted.
 All she managed to get out was "I'm also in -" before he time travels.
 It's pretty obvious what she's about to say, but it's just a killer that she wasn't even allowed to say it properly.